tuxberlin/python-keyctl/README.md

  * **search/request** *(search for a key by name)*
  * **clear** *(remove all keys from keyring)*

 There are many more functions with keys in the kernel keyring (e.g. permissions) that is needed for proper keymanagement.
 But for my usecase I just needed the given simple functionality.

-## Requirements
+# Requirements

-Python 2.7
+Python 3.9
 ```
-$ sudo apt-get install python2.7
+$ sudo apt install python3.9
 $ python --version
-Python 2.7.3
+Python 3.9.12
 ```

 pip
 ```
-$ sudo apt-get install python-pip
+$ sudo apt install python3-pip
 $ pip --version
-pip 9.0.1 from .... (python 2.7)
+pip 22.3.1 from .... (python 3.9)
 ```

 The 'keyctl' command
 ```
-$ sudo apt-get install keyutils
+$ sudo apt install keyutils
 $ dpkg -s keyutils | grep Version
-Version: 1.5.2-2
+Version: 1.5.9
 ```

 For the GUI you also need: